beamtic/humanize/README.md

     printf '\n  The variables matched!\n\n' fi
 ```
-Note that even the **space** characters is needed for the _i block_ to work.
+Note that even the **space** characters is needed for the _if block_ to work.
 If you forgot a space, the statement would be broken.
 Now, compare this insanity to the syntax in your favorite scripting language, in my case this is PHP:

 ```
   if ($some_var == $other_var ) {